e-apostolidis/RL-DiVTS/README.md

 sh evaluation/evaluate_exp.sh '$exp_id' '$dataset_name'
 ```
 where, `$exp_id` is the ID of the current evaluated experiment, and `$dataset_name` refers to the dataset being used.
 For further details about the adopted structure of directories in our implementation, please check line [#13](evaluation/evaluate_exp.sh#L13) and line [#17](evaluation/evaluate_exp.sh#L17) of [`evaluate_exp.sh`](evaluation/evaluate_exp.sh).

-The evaluation results per data split are averaged across the 10 utilized splits to obtain the results of a single run.
-This procedure is repeated 10 times, and in our publication we report the average performance and the standard deviation over these runs.
 </div>

 ## Citation